Developing Country TDM

 · Car-Free Day.
 An annual Car-Free day.

 Because this program includes restrictions on automobile travel it was initially controversial.
-In October, 2000 a public referendum on the program received more than 62% yes votes indicating a high level of public support.
+In 2000 a public referendum on the program received more than 62% yes votes indicating high levels of public support.

 The majority of Tanzania's urban dwellers face chronic mobility problems including: high proportions of family income needed for daily travel; long travel distances due to fast city growth; a poor route infrastructure network, especially for walking and cycling; and a high number of traffic accidents involving non-motorized transport users.